 - He was diagnosed with atrial fibrillation

-If you think your reader might not know what this diagnosis is, it’s best to not abbreviate, otherwise it will interrupt their reading.
+If you think your reader might not know what the abbreviation is, it’s best to not abbreviate, otherwise it will interrupt their reading.

 Genre and style is about being formal, using facts and refraining from judgement as well as starting and ending your letter correctly.
 If you follow the steps laid out above, you should have the understanding you need to get a good score in the test.